 Mystery hero fixes

 There's some "clean up" coming to this custom game mode at some point and Blizzard are thinking about changing the way ultimate charge operates within it.
 Kaplan expanded on this idea a couple of months later.
+Some changes are now live.

 Colour Blind improvements